MarcMdotNET/Reverse/README.md

-# JsSiteTemplate
+# Reverse App
-Site Template for JS Projects
+A coding project showcasing the use of JavaScript loops for reversing strings.